GAO Backs Senators in the Push for Data Protection in the U.S.

 How to Secure Your Information

 The GDPR-style privacy that is recommended can be difficult to obtain.
-We at Secure Data have created a product that is GDPR compliant, FIPS 140-2 certified, and Privacy Shield Certified.
+We at Secure Data have created a product that is GDPR compliant, FIPS 140-2 Validated, and Privacy Shield Certified.
 Our line of SecureDrives are hardware encrypted to eliminate data leaks and come preloaded with DriveSecurity Antivirus protection.

 The KP model has a wear-resistant pad so potential hackers won’t be able to figure out the most commonly used keys.
 After ten consecutive incorrect PIN attempts, the data is wiped from the drive.
 The BT model of the SecureDrive puts data control in the hands of the user.
 Your drive will only unlock when you use the app on your phone and you can delete data and reset your password remotely using the same app.
 Other features include geo-fencing and time-fencing restrictions to limit who has access to your personal data.